 Failure Redemption: Eligibility for the redemption process is subject to the degree scheme and the associated progression/completion criteria; where permitted, a supplementary examination will form 100% of the mark.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: All lectures will be delivered on site.
+But students are still required to use Canvas for self-directed online activities.